slanglab/aae-twitter/README.md

     python3 getRegionData.py tract

-This script requires files with tweets, corresponding geoids, and accompanying scores from feature detectors (where a score above a certain threshold indicates that the text data contains a given linguistic feature).
+This script requires files which are not included in this repo.
+It requires files with tweets and corresponding geoids and scores from feature detectors (where a score above a certain threshold indicates that the text data contains a given linguistic feature).
 If running the script at the tract-level, then the script also requires files with demographic data (we sourced this data from publicly available repositories, detailed in the Methods section of the paper).

 ## Analyzing the data